Knifesurge/SimpleStatisticsCalculator/README.md

 You can also specify the number of data points you would like to enter instead of being trapped at some abitrary number (like N=10).

+## Requirements

+Python 3.7

+## How to Run

+Download this repo to your computer and double-click the `Statistics_Calculator.py` file.
+You can also run this on the command line by `python Statistics_Calculator.py`.

 ## Contact

 I can be reached by email at carlos94563@gmail.com.
 If you have any suggestions or would like to contribute